 Add a floating shelf system

 This is a great way to add some visual interest to your kitchen!
 If you have a bare wall or an area in need of a little more functionality, floating shelves are a quick and easy way to upgrade your decor.
-A great floating shelf will not only fill up that extra empty wall space in your home, but it will be a great place for you to decorate or display your favorite frames, décor, or dishware in an aesthetically pleasing way!
+A great floating shelf will not only fill up that extra empty wall space in your home, but it will be a great place for you to decorate or display your favourite frames, décor, or dishware in an aesthetically pleasing way!

 Replace your kitchen sink and faucet